-The Statement of Net Position presents information about the assets, liabilities and deferred inflows of resources and the difference between them as net position.
+The Statement of Net Position presents information about the assets and liabilities, and the difference between them as net position.
 The change in net position over time can indicate whether the Authority's financial position is improving or deteriorating.

-The Statement of Revenues, Expenses and Changes in Net Position indicates how net position has changed during the fiscal year as well as compares operating revenues and operating expenses between the current and prior fiscal year.
+The Statement of Revenues, Expenses, and Changes in Net Position indicates how net position has changed during the fiscal year as well as compares operating revenues and operating expenses between the current and prior fiscal year.
 The operating revenues and expenses shown here are the financial activities related to the Authority's mission of providing public transportation services in Eastern Contra Costa County.
-The revenues and expenses reported include fares and advertising revenues along with the cost of passenger services, administration and operation of those services, and the depreciation of fixed assets.
+The revenues and expenses reported include fares and advertising revenues along with the cost of passenger services, administration and operation of those services, and the depreciation of capital assets.
 All other revenues and expenses not included within these categories are reported as non-operating revenues and expenses.

 The Statement of Cash Flows reports the inflow and outflow of cash at the Authority.
-Such activity is classified into four major components:
+Such activity is classified into three major components:

-- Cash flows from operating activities include transactions reported as components of operating income in the statement of revenues, expenses and changes in net position. - Cash flows from investing activities include interest and similar returns on funds invested while held by the Authority. - Cash flows from non-capital financing activities include operating grant funding received as well as operating payments from third parties and non-operating items. - Cash flows from capital and related financing activities come from the procurement of capital assets and the proceeds of capital grants.
+- Cash flows from operating activities include transactions reported as components of operating income in the statement of revenues, expenses, and changes in net position. - Cash flows from noncapital financing activities include operating grant funding received as well as operating payments from third parties and non-operating items. - Cash flows from capital and related financing activities come from the procurement of capital assets and the proceeds of capital grants.

-Notes to the Financial Statements
+Notes to the Basic Financial Statements